nchhaj189/BigData-HW1/README.md

 * Make sure you are in the ```hadoop_docker``` folder and run the following command: ```docker-compose up -d```
 * Once you are done running, run the following command: ```docker-compose down```

-## Running Experiment 1 (Run the word count map-reduce program, and report the runtime for two different sizes of datasets.):
+## Running Experiment 1 in Docker Environment (Run the word count map-reduce program, and report the runtime for two different sizes of datasets.):
 ### A lot of the commands and directions, and the code are sourced from this tutorial: https://dev.to/boyu1997/run-python-mapreduce-on-local-docker-hadoop-cluster-1g46
 1. Open a terminal on your computer
 3. Navigate to the ```data/``` directory in the project structure.
 There you'll see two text files (```middlemarch.txt``` and ```mobydick.txt```) and a python file called ```duplicator.py```